 * Assisted Suicide, How to Decide? – In investigation into the physical, emotional and spiritual implications of making this difficult choice.

-* The Art of Death Midwifery – An intensive study course in conscious dying and after-death care and preservation of the body.
+* The Art of Death Midwifery – An intensive certificate training in conscious dying, after-death care and home funerals

 * The Life Celebration – The role of the Celebrant and producing the funeral ceremony